 The previous three mathematical problems are the most studied and the most widely used.
-Nonetheless there exist other mathematical problems leading to trapdoor or proof of knowledge constructions and for which no generic efficient solving method is known in general.
+However, they might become vulnerable to quantum computer assisted cryptanalysis, through attacks using Shor's algorithm.
+There exist other mathematical problems leading to trapdoor or proof of knowledge constructions and for which no generic efficient solving method is known in general.